Note: This article is part of Extended SAFe Guidance, and represents official SAFe content that cannot be accessed directly from the Big Picture.

 - Workspaces for Agile Teams that balance the need to work together daily alongside occasional privacy

-- Cross-Team Collaboration Spaces that support critical events such as PI Planning as well as encouraging innovation
+- Cross-Team Collaboration Spaces that support critical events such as PI Planning as well as encourage innovation

 - Work Visualization Techniques that create transparency and alignment alongside opportunities to improve processes